-Collard greens are highly nutritious staple green “cabbage-like leaves” vegetable.
-Collards are one of the most popular members of the Brassica family, closely related to kale and cabbage and could be described as a non-heading (acephalous) cabbage.
+Collard greens are highly nutritious, “cabbage-like flavored” leafy green vegetables.
+Collards are one of the most popular members in the Brassica family, closely related to kale and cabbage and could be described as a non-heading (acephalous) cabbage.

-Botanically, the greens are named as Brassica oleracea L. (Acephala group).
+Botanically, the greens named as Brassica oleracea L.> (Acephala group).

 (Photo : by i like plants)

 |Collard plant at its natural habitat